QUANTAXIS/QAManual/README.md

 # QAManual
-Python Manual Auto Generate Program,
+Python Manual Auto Generate Program, worked with [QAHelper](https://github.com/QUANTAXIS/QAHelper)

 Note that you need to add in the specified format